The major is a part of the Department of Psychology, an academic unit within the College of Health and Behavioral

 Students choose to major in psychology for many reasons.
 Psychology can be students' primary area of interest within a liberal arts education that will lead to many professional opportunities that require a bachelor's degree, or it can be a pre-professional program leading to advanced study in graduate school.
-The most popular types of graduate programs pursued by graduates of our program during the past three years have been counseling, school psychology, education, psychological science, social work, forensic psychology or criminal justice, behavior analysis, school counseling, law school, and clinical psychology.
+The most popular types of graduate programs pursued by graduates of our program since 2006 have been counseling, school psychology, education, clinical psychology, psychological science, social work, forensic psychology/criminal justice, industrial/organizational psychology, behavior analysis, law school and college administration.

 The Department of Psychology moved to newly renovated and well-equipped facilities in January 2008.
 Seehttp://psyc.jmu.edu/ug for additional information about the JMU psychology major.

 New Freshmen and Transfer Students

 Students should declare the Psychology major when they register for orientation.

 Currently Enrolled Major Changers